-Finding samples from affected dogs is tough, because so many dogs with fibrinolysis die from it, so Dr. Court is also interested in samples from first-degree relatives of dogs that bled.
-If you have a parent, sibling, or offspring of a dog that had suspected fibrinolysis, please contact Dr. Court for a cheek swab kit.
+Finding samples from affected dogs is tough, because so many dogs with post-operative bleeding die from it, so Dr. Court is also interested in samples from first-degree relatives of dogs that bled.
+If you have a parent, sibling, or offspring of a dog that bled post-operatively, please contact Dr. Court for a cheek swab kit.